-Continuing Education courses are offered at the main campus in Scranton, and at the five Satellite Centers, located in Hawley, Hazleton, Towanda, Sunbury, and Lackawanna College's Environmental Education Center.
-To meet a variety of scheduling needs, courses are offered days, evenings, over lunch hours, and on weekends.
-Arrangements can also be made for customized onsite training.
+Continuing Education courses are offered at the main campus in Scranton and at five Satellite Centers, located in Hawley, Hazleton, Towanda, Sunbury, and Lackawanna College's Environmental Education Center in Covington Twp.
+To meet a variety of scheduling needs, courses are offered days, evenings, over lunch hours and on weekends.
+Arrangements can also be made for customized on-site training.
 Programs vary by location, and are identified below.